edurbrito/bombardier-II/docs/README.md

 * Command = [Command](../src/src/main/java/com/lpoo/g72/commands/Command.java), an interface that contains:
   * execute() = `public void execute()`

-* ConcreteCommand = [DirectionalCommand](../src/src/main/java/com/lpoo/g72/commands/directional/DirectionalCommand.java), an abstract class for commands related to directional movements of the elements, which will allow us to create other type of Commands that don't act on Elements for example.
+* ConcreteCommand = [DirectionalCommand](../src/src/main/java/com/lpoo/g72/commands/directional/DirectionalCommand.java), an abstract class for commands related to directional movements of the elements, which will allows us to create other type of Commands that don't act on Elements for example.
 It implements **Command** interface and also contains:
   * Receiver = [Element](../src/src/main/java/com/lpoo/g72/scene/element/Element.java)

 Concrete Commands that extend the **DirectionalCommand** abstract class and define `public void execute()` from **Command** interface: